rubennaeff/GADS23/3_pandas/assignment_01.md

 1. Generate 1-3 plots that attempt to answer the questions you've posed.
 Make the plots stand on their own, without explanation.
 This means properly label the axis, include titles and legends.

-1. Prepare a short presentation (2-5 minutes) in which you present your findings.
+1. Prepare a short presentation (2-3 minutes) in which you present your findings.
 You can create your presentation with Apple KeyNote, MS PowerPoint, Google Slides, or any other program of your choosing.
-It's fine to present straight from the notebook (but keep in mind that that's not always the most clear medium, especially when presenting to a lay audience).
+It's fine to present straight from your ipython notebook, but keep in mind that that's not always the most clear medium - especially when presenting to a lay audience like your non-data science colleagues.

-### Guidelines
+#### Guidelines
-- Individual assignment (no teams)
 - Due Sunday 6/12 at night
 - Tuesday 6/14 presentations in class
 - mandatory for graduation